Artificial organ: Eye

-The most successful function-replacing artificial eye so far is actually an external miniature digital camera with a remote unidirectional electronic interface implanted on the retina, optic nerve, or other related locations inside the brain.
+The most successful function-replacing artificial eye so far is an external miniature digital camera with a remote unidirectional electronic interface implanted on the retina, optic nerve, or other related locations inside the brain.
 The present state of the art yields only partial functionality, such as recognizing levels of brightness, swatches of color, and/or basic geometric shapes, proving the concept's potential.

 Various researchers have demonstrated that the retina performs strategic image preprocessing for the brain.
-The problem of creating a completely functional artificial electronic eye is even more complex.
+The task of creating a completely functional artificial electronic eye is even more complex.
 Advances towards tackling the complexity of the artificial connection to the retina, optic nerve, or related brain areas, combined with ongoing advances in computer science, are expected to dramatically improve the performance of this technology.